 I’m a big fan of beta readers, and especially of MY beta readers.
-Their feedback helped make my latest book, Dogged Optimism, a hundred times better than the first draft.
+Their feedback helped make my light memoir, Dogged Optimism, a hundred times better than the first draft.

 Beta readers are the volunteers who critique our manuscripts during the writing and self-editing process.
 I use them all the time, not as a replacement for professional editing, but as a companion to that process.

 I love this quote from Margaret Atwood, who has won some of the world’s biggest literary prizes:

 “You can never read your own book with the innocent anticipation that comes with that first delicious page of a new book, because you wrote the thing.
 You’ve been backstage.
 You’ve seen how the rabbits were smuggled into the hat.
 Therefore ask a reading friend or two to look at it before you give it to anyone in the publishing business.
 This friend should not be someone with whom you have a romantic relationship, unless you want to break up.”

 Her “reading friend or two” are beta readers by another name.
 When I worked in-house for a publisher, we used our own version of beta readers, and many of the best writers in the world use beta readers.

 Using beta readers doesn’t make you an amateur.
 On the contrary — it’s a sign of a professional writer.

 This post is part of a series of articles on beta readers.
 You can find the others by clicking here.

 Two of the biggest causes of bad beta reading experiences are:

 1. choosing the wrong people